 The prospectus discussion is a two-hour oral exercise in which the student confers with the reading committee regarding the proposal.
 The date of the discussion is determined in consultation with the DGS, who will make the necessary arrangements for the meeting to take place.
 The student will distribute copies of the prospectus to the members of the committee at least two weeks before the scheduled date.
 If the committee approves the prospectus, the student will receive written comments from every member of the reading committee at least 48 hours before the meeting.
 At the end of the discussion, the student will step outside, and the three members of the committee will determine the overall outcome of the M.Phil. examination, which should reflect the student’s performance in the essay and in the discussion of the prospectus.
 The members of the reading committee will vote formally on whether to approve the project and to recommend the student for receipt of the M.Phil. in Latin American and Iberian Cultures degree.
 Successful completion of the M.Phil. examination means that the committee approves the project and recommends that the Graduate School of Arts and Sciences grant the student the M.Phil. in Latin American and Iberian Cultures degree.
 The student’s status at that point will be ABD (All But Dissertation).
 The reading committee may also decide to grant the M.Phil. as a terminal degree.

 Upon approval of the prospectus, the student will embark on the preparation of the dissertation.
 Students must schedule semesterly chapter meetings with the dissertation sponsor and at least one other member of the dissertation committee (beginning in the semester after the prospectus defense).
 Beyond these meetings, students are always encouraged to consult and to share their work regularly with the three members of the dissertation committee as they advance toward completion of the dissertation.
 The committee will meet with the student to discuss every chapter.
-GSAS requires that all dissertations be written in English.
-Students who wish to write the dissertation in Spanish or Portuguese must request permission to do so from GSAS.
-(See applicable regulations in the GSAS website.)
+Students who wish to write the dissertation in Spanish or Portuguese must request permission to do so from the Director of Graduate Studies.
 Such requests are routinely granted.
 Typically, the student receives a Dissertation Writing Fellowship (DWF) during her or his fifth year in the program.